-Meanwhile, the Federal Risk and Authorization Program (FedRAMP) is a program designed to help federal agencies secure their data in the cloud and to streamline the use of cloud service providers (CSPs).
+Meanwhile, the Federal Risk and Authorization Program (FedRAMP) is a program designed to help federal agencies secure their data in the cloud and streamline the use of Cloud Service Providers (CSPs).

 It is easy to confuse FedRAMP and FISMA.
 Unlike FISMA, FedRAMP is only a guideline, not a law.
 Still, FedRAMP relies on the same security controls as FISMA from NIST Special Publication 800-53.
-Consequently, FedRAMP is often referred to as “FISMA for the cloud.”
+Consequently, FedRAMP is often called “FISMA for the cloud.”

 What Are the Three Levels of FISMA Compliance?

-To comply with FISMA, a business will need to evaluate its information systems and the nature of its organization so it can focus on specific areas that are most critical.
+To comply with FISMA, a business must evaluate its information systems and the nature of its organization to focus on the most critical areas.
 FISMA defines three levels of possible impact on organizations or individuals in the event of a security breach.
 Below is an explanation of each impact level of FISMA compliance.

-FISMA has defined some categories of covered defense information (CDI) and controlled unclassified information (CUI) as low impact, indicating that the total adverse effects will be minimal if compromised.
-For example, only minor financial loss or minor damage to the organization’s assets would be incurred.
+FISMA has defined some categories of Covered Defense Information (CDI) and Controlled Unclassified Information (CUI) as low impact, indicating that the total adverse effects will be minimal if compromised.
+For example, only minor financial loss or damage to the organization’s assets would be incurred.

-The next level of FISMA compliance is moderate impact, which means that the compromise would have more severe consequences than the low level.
-Moderate FISMA impact is a severe adverse effect on the organization’s operations, government entities, or individuals.
+The next level of FISMA compliance is moderate impact, meaning the compromise would have more severe consequences than the low level.
+Moderate FISMA impact severely affects the organization’s operations, government entities, or individuals.

-A serious adverse effect means that the loss of confidentiality, integrity, or availability could, for example, result in significant damage to the organization’s assets or in substantial financial loss.
+A severe adverse effect means losing confidentiality, integrity, or availability, which could, for example, significantly damage the organization’s assets or cause substantial financial loss.

-Moderate impact data and systems can include any number of CDI or CUI, such as process manuals or financial data.
-While the consequences of these types of data compromise can be quite significant, there is no real-world severe damage or loss of life from moderate-level data hacking.
+Moderate impact data and systems can include any CDI or CUI, such as process manuals or financial data.
+While the consequences of these types of data compromise can be significant, there is no real-world severe damage or loss of life from moderate-level data hacking.

 How Do You Become FISMA-Compliant?